fybrik/airbyte-module/fybrik/README_mysql.md

       (1,'PAYMENT','11668.14','C2048537720','41554','29885.86','M1230701703','0','0',0,0),
       (1,'PAYMENT','7817.71','C90045638','53860','46042.29','M573487274','0','0',0,0);
       ```
+      press `exit` to exit mysql shell prompt and then press `exit` again to exit mysql-client pod.

 1. Register the credentials required for accessing the dataset as a kubernetes secret.
 Replace the value for MYSQL_ROOT_PASSWORD with the mysql service password as described in the section above: